-An adult student who is employed full time should normally register for one three-semester-hour course or the equivalent during a term.
-Such a course involves 48 classroom hours of instruction and approximately two hours of outside preparation for each hour of class.
-An experienced student may enroll for a heavier course load if he or she is able to attend class regularly and complete the necessary outside study.
-Full-time enrollment is considered to be six semester hours per term for classroom courses, and twelve semester hours at any time in distance education courses.
+An adult student who is employed full time should normally enroll in one three-semester-hour course or the equivalent during an eight-week term.
+Such a course involves 48 classroom hours of instruction and approximately two hours of outside preparation for each hour of class, with a comparable amount of time required for distance education (DE) courses.
+Most students should be enrolled in no more than two DE courses at one time.
+An experienced student may enroll for a heavier course load if he or she is able to attend class and participate regularly and complete the necessary outside study.
+For such a student, full-time enrollment is considered to be six semester hours per term for classroom courses, and twelve semester hours at any time in Distance Education courses.